rust-lang/rust/doc/tutorial.md

 Inside a generic function, the names of the type parameters (capitalized by convention) stand for opaque types.
 You can't look inside them, but you can pass them around.
+Note that instances of generic types are almost always passed by pointer.
+For example, the parameter `function()` is supplied with a pointer to a value of type `T` and not a value of type `T` itself.
+This ensures that the function works with the broadest set of types possible, since some types are expensive or illegal to copy and pass by value.

 ## Generic datatypes